theminor/miner-utils/README.md

-# miner-utils
+# minspector

-Utilities to interface with mining APIs such as cgminer, bfgminer, and others
+A back end interface for getting data from sources, focused on cgminer, bfgminer, etc. as well as mining pools, weather data, mqtt, etc.

-**Work in progress - not useable yet!**
+A work in progress, but has decent functionality.